Robust inference for intermittently-monitored step-stress tests under Weibull lifetime distributions: Introduction

-Destructive one-shot devices, which get destroyed when tested, have been widely studied in the literature.
-The data collected from such devices are either left- or right-censored, with the lifetime being less than the inspection time if the device fails when tested (resulting in left-censoring), and the lifetime being more than the inspection time for surviving devices (resulting in right-censoring).
-However, the destructiveness assumption may not be appropriate in some engineering applications, and so the surviving devices would continue in the experiment, providing extra-information.
-The proposed model would also be useful for experiments wherein the exact failure times of devices can not be recorded, but the state of the devices can only be checked at certain readout times.
+On the other hand, due to product or experimental constraints, reliability experiments often deal with censored data.
+For example, in destructive one-shot device testing we only know if a device has failed or not when it is tested and so the data collected from such devices are either left- or right-censored.
+Destructive one-shot devices, which get destroyed when tested, have been widely studied in the literature of ALTs.
+However, the destructiveness assumption may not be necessary in some engineering applications (see for instance Cheng and Elsayed (2018)), and so the surviving devices would continue in the experiment, providing extra-information.
+Then, the observed data from the experiment will instead be interval-censored.
+Other examples of interval-censored data may appear in intermittently-monitored experiments wherein the exact failure times of devices can not be recorded, but the state of the devices can only be checked at certain readout times.
 For example, Gouno (2001) used this experimental set up to infer the lifetime distribution of two electronic products related to medium-power silicon bipolar transistors.

-Constant-stress ALT for one-shot devices have been studied extensively.
-Fan et al. (2009) compared three different priors in the Bayesian approach for making predictions on the reliability and the mean lifetime of electro-explosive devices at normal operating conditions under the exponential lifetime distribution, and Cai et al. (2011) suggested a Bayesian proportional hazards model for analyzing the uterine fibroid data from an epidemiological study.
-Balakrishnan and Ling (2012, 2013) developed an Expectation-Maximization (EM) algorithm for one-shot device accelerated life testing with exponential and Weibull lifetimes, and Ling et al. (2015) subsequently extended the techniques to general proportional hazards models.
-Likewise, Balakrishnan and Ling (2014) proposed optimal design plans with multiple stress factors for one-shot device testing under a Weibull distribution.
-Some other lifetime distributions such as Lindey, Gamma or log-normal have been similarly considered.

-In contrast, little attention has been paid to step-stress ALT for one-shot devices.
-Ling (2018) proposed optimal design for simple step-stress ALTs for one-shot devices under exponential distribution, and Ling and Hu (2020) extended the theory to Weibull distribution lifetimes.
+Hassan et al. (2014) determined optimum inspection times.
+More recently, Han and Bai (2019, 2020, 2022) studied EM estimation for constant and step-stress ALTs under interval-monitoring and compared the results with the continuous monitoring set-up.
+We will assume here that the life status of devices under test can only be intermittently checked, leading to an interval-censoring setup.
+Constant-stress ALT for one-shot devices have been studied extensively, including classical and robust methods.
 One may refer to the recent book by Balakrishnan et al. (2021) for a detailed state-of-the-art review on inferential techniques for ALTs with one-shot devices.